mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

   been updated to employ mne_browse_raw in viewing the averages computed from the sample raw data set.

-- It is now possible to create new SSP operators in mne_browse_raw , see :ref:`CACEAHEI`.
+- It is now possible to create new SSP operators in mne_browse_raw.

 - Listing of amplitude values have been added to both the strip-chart and topographical displays.